carpentries/amy/docs/users_guide/index.md

 ![AMY Trainee no match](images/trainee_no_match.png)

-This will return you to the search screen, and this person's record will be updated with the new trainee account.
+This will return you to the [instructor training application search screen](https://amy.carpentries.org/requests/training_requests/), and this person's record will be updated with the new trainee account.

 Continue doing this until all relevant applications have a new trainee account.
 This must be done individually; it can not be done in bulk.